python/devguide/gitbootcamp.rst

 To switch to a different branch::

-   git checkout <another-branch-name>
+   git switch <another-branch-name>

 Other releases are just branches in the repository.
 For example, to work on the 2.7 release from the ``upstream`` remote::

-   git checkout -b 2.7 upstream/2.7
+   git switch -c 2.7 upstream/2.7

 .. _deleting_branches: